Menu

 Import

-To import configurations, locate the "Import" entry on the right side of the "My Scene" title bar.
-Here, you can select and import sound files shared by others.
+To import configurations, locate the "Import" button on the right side of the "My Scene" title bar.
+Here, you can select and import sound files shared by other creators.
 Imported configurations will be added to the corresponding scene's sound profile list.
 Apply any imported profile to experience the same tuning effects as the creator.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.